Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: Lower bound: A pattern theorem for unknots in T

-\begin{proof} The method outlined in Lemma~\ref{lem:split_at_first_2string} shows how to take a polygon of length $n$ with $t$ 2-sections and break it apart into $t+1$ polygons with no 2-sections, with total length $n+2Dt$.
+\begin{proof}[Proof of Lemma~\ref{lem:unknots_tube*_2strings_remove}] Let the constant $E$ in the lemma be $E=2C+2D+2$, where $C$ and $D$ are the constants used in Lemmas~\ref{lem:concat_no_2strings} and~\ref{lem:split_at_first_2string}.
+The method outlined in Lemma~\ref{lem:split_at_first_2string} shows how to take a polygon of length $n$ with $t$ 2-sections and break it apart into $t+1$ polygons with no 2-sections, with total length $n+2Dt$.
 The method outlined in Lemma~\ref{lem:concat_no_2strings} then shows how to join those polygons back together into one large polygon of length $n+(2C+2D+2)t$ with no 2-sections.
 This process is reversible, with knowledge of where the splits and joins occurred ($\binom{\frac{n}{2}}{t}$ is an upper bound on the number of possibilities) and knowledge of which of a pair of possible choices at each cut formed the original 2-section (at most two choices). \end{proof}